ganman007/My-Java-Projects/README.md

 </div>
 <div id="diceroller-section">
   <h2>Dice Roller</h2>
-  <p>I made a Dice Roller using javascript.it uses Math.random() global function to generate random number between 0 ~ 1.we Multiplay by 6 and +1 to get number between 1 and 6</p>
+  <p>I made a Dice Roller using javascript.it uses Math.random() global Math object to generate random number between 0 ~ 1.we Multiplay by 6 and +1 to get number between 1 and 6</p>
   <kbd><img height=300px src="./images/dice-roller.png" alt="image of the diceroller in website"></kbd>
 </div>
 <div id="digitalclock-section">
   <h2>Digital Clock</h2>
-  <p>I made a Digital Clock using javascript.it uses Date().getHours,getMinutes,getSeconds global function to get the time</p>
+  <p>I made a Digital Clock using javascript.it uses Date().getHours,getMinutes,getSeconds global object to get the time</p>
   <kbd><img height=300px src="./images/digital-clock.png" alt="image of the DigitalClock in website"></kbd>
 </div>